hakimshifat/COPC-CTF-Writesup/README.md

 ```

-Every Question mark on this chunk of texts are Inverted / Reversed.
+The texts are Inverted / Reversed.
 So first thing is to Reverse it again to make it straight.
 Search in google *reverse text* and use any website of your choice.
 Which gives
 ```txt